CSC207-UofT/course-project-0xta1l/phase2/design_document.md

 **Command Tree:**

-During this phase, the group has made a number of major design decisions; one of which was the decision on the technique of implementing commands for the text user interface.
+The group has made a number of major design decisions; one of which was the decision on the technique of implementing commands for the text user interface.
 We decided that applying the Command Design Pattern was right as it was simple and intuitive.
 To do this, we implemented a CommandTree which acted as a tree where each node stores a Command.
 Unfortunately, we ran into an issue where some of the commands required additional input which caused the program to work incorrectly.
 To solve this, we created subclasses of Command called RecipeCommand which accepted more parameters to account for these issues.
 This decision was a difficult one to make as it increased the complexity of the inheritance and execution structure.
 The creation of subclasses allowed a more fluid user experience which increases the usability of our program.
+Eventually, although the textUI became obsolete as we transitioned from a textUI to an Android GUI, we still implemented the command design pattern for our text interface which can be checked out in the TextUI branch.

 **UI and Presenters:**